-The idiomatic phrase “ins and outs” is one that you may hear or see quite frequently in conversation and writing.
+The idiomatic expression “ins and outs” is one that you may hear or see quite frequently in conversation and writing.
 Here you will find the meaning of this phrase along with the story of its origin.
 You will also see some examples of how to properly use this phrase in conversations/statements and be given some suggestions in regards to alternative ways to say the phrase while conveying the same meaning.

 Ins and Outs